Can Babies Drink Water? Everything to Know About Baby’s Hydration

 We think a lot about when baby is able to eat, but what about drinking?

-You may have questions about when baby can drink water, how much water baby should drink, and anything else about their ability to drink.
+You may have questions around the topic of when can babies drink water, how much water baby should drink, and anything else about their ability to drink.
 Here are some answers to common questions about baby’s drinking abilities!

 How much water should baby/children drink?